Find Affordable College Courses

 $4,860 Average Tuition & Fees

 Our analysis found Coastal Alabama Community College to be the best value school for liberal arts / sciences and humanities students who want to pursue a degree in Alabama.
-Located in the town of Bay Minette, Coastal Alabama Community College is a public school with a moderately-sized student population.
+Located in the town of Bay Minette, Coastal Alabama Community College is a public college with a moderately-sized student population.

 $4,800 Average Tuition & Fees